What is an HOA and How Do They Work?

 How Much are HOA Fees?

 Another factor is the type and amount of amenities maintained through the association.
-If you share the use of a swimming pool, clubhouse, and other valuable amenities, you can expect to have to pay more for the privilege.
+If you share the use of a swimming pool, clubhouse, and other valuable amenities, you can expect to pay more for the privilege.

 The money the association gets through these fees will be distributed and used as set out in the covenants, conditions, and restrictions documentation.
 This should set out the allocation of funds to maintain the various amenities and communal areas.

 There could be extra money beyond maintenance to pay for projects in the community or contribute to a reserve fund.
-The reserve fund will be set aside in case of emergency repairs or for capital improvements needed for the neighborhood to continue to function normally.
+The reserve fund will be set aside in case of emergency repairs or for capital improvements needed for the neighborhood to function normally.

 The board of the association will decide on the use of these funds.
 So if you want some improvements to the development that directly affect your home, joining the board can look attractive.